mizuki-nana/coreVM/docs/source/reference.rst

 Native Type Manipulation Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for manipulating native type handles.
+Instructions for manipulating native type values.

 .. table::

   ============  ========  ============  ===============
     Mnemonic     Opcode     Operands      Description
   ============  ========  ============  ===============
-  truthy        120       0             Computes a boolean truthy value based on the top element on the eval stack, and puts it on top of the stack. repr          121       0             Computes the string equivalent representation of the element on top of the eval stack, and push it on top of the stack. hash          122       0             Computes the non-crytographic hash value of the element on top of the eval stack, and push the result on top of the eval stack. slice         123       0             Computes the portion of the element on the top 3rd element of the eval stack as a sequence, using the 2nd and 1st top elements as the `start` and `stop` values as the indices range [start, stop). stride        124       0             Computes a new sequence of the element on the 2nd top eval stack as a sequence, using the top element as the `stride` interval. reverse       125       0             Computes the reverse of the element on top of the eval stack as a sequence. round         126       0             Rounds the second element on top of the eval stack using the number converted from the element on top of the eval stack.
+  truthy        119       0             Computes a boolean truthy value based on the top element on the eval stack, and puts it on top of the stack. repr          120       0             Computes the string equivalent representation of the element on top of the eval stack, and push it on top of the stack. hash          121       0             Computes the non-crytographic hash value of the element on top of the eval stack, and push the result on top of the eval stack. slice         122       0             Computes the portion of the element on the top 3rd element of the eval stack as a sequence, using the 2nd and 1st top elements as the `start` and `stop` values as the indices range [start, stop). stride        123       0             Computes a new sequence of the element on the 2nd top eval stack as a sequence, using the top element as the `stride` interval. reverse       124       0             Computes the reverse of the element on top of the eval stack as a sequence. round         125       0             Rounds the second element on top of the eval stack using the number converted from the element on top of the eval stack.
   ============  ========  ============  ===============